Ladi Kwali

 Ladi Kwali was born in the village of Kwali in the Gwari region of Northern Nigeria, where pottery was an indigenous occupation among women.
-She learned to make pottery as a child by her aunt using the traditional method of coiling.
+She learned pottery as a child through her aunt, using the traditional method of coiling.
 She made large pots for use as water jars, cooking pots, bowls, and flasks from coils of clay, beaten from the inside with a flat wooden paddle.
 They were decorated with incised geometric and stylized figurative patterns, including scorpions, lizards, crocodiles, chameleons, snakes, birds, and fish.

 Her pots were noted for their beauty of form and decoration, and she was recognized regionally as a gifted and eminent potter.
-Several were acquired by the Emir of Abuja, Alhaji Suleiman Barau, in whose home they were seen by Michael Cardew in 1950.
+Several were acquired by the emir of Abuja, Alhaji Suleiman Barau, in whose home they were seen by Michael Cardew in 1950.

 Early life

-She was born in the small village of Kwali, present Kwali Area Council of the Federal Capital Territory, in 1925 (Other historians indicate her date of birth is actually 1920).
+Miss Kwali was born in the small village of Kwali, present Kwali Area Council of the Federal Capital Territory, in 1925 (other historians indicate her date of birth is actually 1920).
 She grew up in a family that kept up with the folkloric female tradition of pottery making.
 Mallam Mekaniki Kyebese, Ladi Kwali's younger brother, stated; “even in the early years of pottery making, Ladi Kwali excelled in the crafts and her wares were often sold even before they were taken to the markets”.

-During her first professional years, the traditional cultural environment moved her to produced pottery pieces that were influenced by the Gbagyi tradition and accentuated with personal idioms.
+During her first professional years, the traditional cultural environment moved her to produce pottery pieces that were influenced by the Gbagyi tradition and accentuated with personal idioms.
 Her approach to clay was echoed by mathematical undertones, made visible by the continuous display of symmetry.